unstoppabledomains/dev-docs/crypto-payments/index.md

 ## How Domain Resolution Works

 In the demo above, we wanted to send `ETH` to the `ryan.crypto` domain.
 The application sends both parameters (`currency` and `domain name`) to the [Resolver Contract](/smart-contracts/contract-reference/uns-smart-contracts.md/#resolver) on the Ethereum blockchain, which returns the `crypto.ETH.address` record attached to that domain to complete the `ETH` transfer to Ryan’s wallet.
-Please see the [Web3 Domain Resolution Demo](https://resolutionwithunstoppable.com) to understand how Domain Resolution works.

 <figure>

 ![the crypto payments success flow diagram](/images/crypto-payments-success-flow.svg)